aboesen/MAD105-HelloWorld2/README.md

 # MAD105-HelloWorld2
 InitialFile
-This is my first Hellow World program in Kotlin.
+This is my first Hello World program in Kotlin.